emmanuelchauvin/french-albert/README.md

 So, we built a French ALBERT base model from a complete Wikipedia French Dataset.
 This base model is composed of 12M parameters (instead of 108M for BERT base).

-The model has been trained for 1.5M steps during 4 days on a [TPU v3-256](https://cloud.google.com/tpu/docs/types-zones) on Google Cloud.
+The model has been trained for 1.5M steps during 4 days on a [TPU POD v3-256](https://cloud.google.com/tpu/docs/types-zones) on Google Cloud.
 So, thank you to Google and the [TensorFlow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) for their support during this project.

 You can download the model here : [French Albert Base model](https://storage.cloud.google.com/french_albert_base/french_albert_base.zip?authuser=1&hl=fr).